-- Potential UBS impact on price Trading or transactions by UBS or its affiliates in any underlying asset, listed and/or over-the-counter options, futures, exchange-traded funds or other instruments with returns linked to the performance of any underlying asset, may adversely affect the levels of the underlying assets and, therefore, the market value of, and return on, the Notes. - ◆ Potential conflicts of interest UBS and its affiliates may engage in business with any underlying asset issuer, which may present a conflict between the interests of UBS and you, as a holder of the Notes.
+- Potential UBS impact on price Trading or transactions by UBS or its affiliates in any underlying asset, listed and/or over-the-counter options, futures, exchange-traded funds or other instruments with returns linked to the performance of any underlying asset, may adversely affect the levels of the underlying assets and, therefore, the market value of, and return on, the Notes. - Potential conflicts of interest UBS and its affiliates may engage in business with any underlying asset issuer, which may present a conflict between the interests of UBS and you, as a holder of the Notes.
 There are also potential conflicts of interest between you and the calculation agent, which will be an affiliate of UBS.
 The calculation agent will determine whether the contingent coupon is payable to you on any coupon payment date, whether the Notes are subject to an automatic call and the payment at maturity of the Notes based on observed closing levels of the underlying assets.
-The calculation agent can postpone the determination of the terms of the Notes if a market disruption event occurs and is continuing on the trade date, any coupon observation date or the final valuation date.
+The calculation agent can postpone the determination of the terms of the Notes if a market disruption event occurs and is continuing on the trade date, any coupon observation date, call observation date or the final valuation date.
 As UBS determines the economic terms of the Notes, including the contingent coupon rate, call threshold levels, downside thresholds (and corresponding buffer) and coupon barriers, and such terms include the underwriting discount, hedging costs, issuance and other costs and projected profits, the Notes represent a package of economic terms.
-There are other potential conflicts of interest insofar as an investor could potentially get better economic terms if that investor entered into exchange-traded and/or OTC derivatives or other instruments with third parties, assuming that such instruments were available and the investor had the ability to assemble and enter into such instruments.
+There are other potential conflicts of interest insofar as an investor could potentially get better economic terms if that investor had the ability to assemble and enter into such instruments.
 Additionally, UBS and its affiliates act in various capacities with respect to the Notes, including as a principal, agent or dealer in connection with the sale of the Notes.
 Such affiliates, and any other third-party dealers, will derive compensation from the distribution of the Notes and such compensation may serve as an incentive to sell these Notes instead of other investments.
-Furthermore, given that UBS Securities LLC and its affiliates from recommending sale of your Notes in the secondary market. - Potentially inconsistent research, opinions or recommendations by UBS UBS and its affiliates publish research from time to time on financial markets and other matters that may influence the value of, and return on, the Notes, or express opinions or provide recommendations that are inconsistent with purchasing or holding the Notes.
+Furthermore, given that UBS Securities LLC and its affiliates for mecommending sale of your Notes in the secondary market. - Potentially inconsistent research, opinions or recommendations by UBS UBS and its affiliates publish research from time to time on financial markets and other matters that may influence the value of, and return on, the Notes, or express opinions or provide recommendations that are inconsistent with purchasing or holding the Notes.
 Any research, opinions or recommendations expressed by UBS or its affiliates may not be consistent with each other and may be modified from time to time without notice.
 Investors should make their own independent investigation of the merits of investing in the Notes and the underlying assets.